Types of Financial Aid

 MIAD recognizes the merit of artistic achievement, academic performance, and community and leadership involvement through a vibrant array of scholarships.
 All students accepted for admission to MIAD are considered for these merit scholarships.

 Thanks to the generosity of the college’s donors, MIAD has significantly increased merit scholarships.
-Scholarships are renewable annually for a maximum of four years as long as you maintain a 2.0 grade-point average and continuous full-time enrollment.
+Scholarships are renewable annually for a maximum of four years as long as you maintain Satisfactory Academic Progress (SAP) and continuous full-time enrollment.

 Admissions and MIAD merit scholarship decisions are made on a rolling basis.
 All students accepted for admission are automatically considered for MIAD merit scholarships.

 If you are planning on entering MIAD in the fall semester, please apply for admission now and begin applying for financial aid after October 1.
 That way we can consider you for a scholarship and help you understand, and receive, the other types of financial aid for which you may qualify.

 We are committed to working with you and providing you the information you need to make an informed decision about your MIAD education as early as possible.